Osseous Surgery New York City and Manhattan

 After the surgery, you will have no swelling or sensitivity.
 Dr. Kissel may prescribe antibiotics before, during, and after the treatment to prevent infection.
 After a week or two, you’ll return to our practice so that Dr. Kissel can check your progress and remove any stitches.

-New York City osseous surgery patients can learn whether they are good candidates for LANAP instead by scheduling an appointment.
+New York City and Manhattan osseous surgery patients can learn whether they are good candidates for LANAP instead by scheduling an appointment.
 Call 212-702-9088 or contact us online today.